About Feral Kittens

 To tame a feral cat or kitten, you need to trap the cat, bring him indoors and keep him in a confined area like a bathroom or kennel.
 Don't let the cat run loose or he will find a place to hide, and it is difficult to get him to come back out.
 Food is a strong motivator.
 Always have dry food and water available.
 When you want to work with the cats, bring wet food or chicken/turkey baby food.
 Offer it on a spoon or, if you aren't at risk of being bitten, you might consider hand-feeding the cat.
 These are just starting tips.
 Check out this socialization guide and visit Alley Cat Allies for more information on taming feral cats.

 Please remember, when you tame a feral kitten you are giving her the opportunity to be adopted into a forever home!
 It takes work, but the reward is great.
-Our Kitten Caboose program transfers tame kittens who are 6 months or younger to the Oregon Humane Society where they can then be adopted.
+Our Kitten Caboose program transfers tame kittens to the Oregon Humane Society where they can then be adopted.